skrattaren/apf.rst/apf.rst

   Ozymandias ever managed to say."

   Ozymandias was the Greek name for Ramses the Second.
-Percy Bysshe Shelley's poem "Ozymandias_" is famous, but because it is short and it has always been a favourite of mine I hope you will forgive me the indulgence of reproducing it here in full:
+Percy Bysshe Shelley's poem **Ozymandias** is famous, but because it is short and it has always been a favourite of mine I hope you will forgive me the indulgence of reproducing it here in full: